burcukolcak/burcukolcak.github.io/_pages/about.md

 <div class="content">
 <br>
     <p>
-        I am a PhD candidate in Political Science at Rutgers University and a researcher for <a style="text-decoration:none" href="https://polracelab.com/home" target = "blank_"> the Lab on Politics, Race & Experimental Methods</a> at the Politics Department at Princeton University.
+        I am a PhD candidate in Political Science at Rutgers University and a researcher for the Lab on Politics, Race & Experimental Methods at the Politics Department at Princeton University.
     </p>
     <p>
     I am broadly interested in comparative politics, race and ethnic politics, and statistical methods.
 My research spans democracy and authoritarianism, identity politics, local politics, racial attitudes, racial residential segregation, and intergroup relations.
 In addition to my substantive areas, I have methodological interests in experimental methods, geospatial analysis, and quantitative text analysis.